hslaney07/Wordle/README.md

 The user can enter a letter using the button on the JFrame or their keyboard.

 The game is run from the MammaMia class.
-Many of the other classes including Pretty Words, UserInterface.WordlePanel, and UserInterface.KeyboardPanel work to set up the graphics of the game.

 Enjoy!